 2 x CENT

-Carme Forcadell: "I am not going to Madrid nor will I return to Spain, I have many bad memories of it"
+Carme Forcadell: "I am not going to Madrid nor will I return to Spain, I have very bad memories"

 Former President of the Parliament of Catalonia and of the ANC

-BarcelonaCarme Forcadell i Lluís (Xerta, 1955) presided over the Assemblea Nacional Catalana from 2012 to 2015, and the Parliament of Catalonia from 2015 to 2018.
-Interviewing after so many years someone who has held relevant positions during such a turbulent period for the country allows for a freer and more insightful review of collective adventures and personal experiences, such as the 39 months she spent in prison.
-Forcadell does not forgive those who belittled her or those who imprisoned her, she does not travel to Spain, and she does not rule out, if circumstances of unity and determination arise, returning to the forefront one day.
+BarcelonaCarme Forcadell i Lluís (Xerta, 1955) presided over the Assemblea Nacional Catalana, from 2012 to 2015, and the Parliament of Catalonia, from 2015 to 2018.
+Interviewing years later someone who has held relevant positions during such a turbulent period in the country allows for a more free and perspective review of collective adventures and personal experiences, such as the 39 months she spent in prison.
+Forcadell does not forgive those who belittled her or those who imprisoned her, she does not travel to Spain, and she does not rule out, if the circumstances of unity and determination arise, returning to the front line one day.

 Is this the worst thing that has ever happened to you?